 Canada attacks 'damaging' Trump plan to deploy troops at border

-Canada on Thursday attacked a U.S. proposal to deploy troops along the undefended joint border to help fight the spread of coronavirus, saying the idea was unnecessary and would damage relations.
+Canada on Thursday slammed a U.S. proposal to deploy troops along their undefended border to help fight the spread of the coronavirus, saying the idea was unnecessary and would damage relations.
 The uncompromising comments were a surprise, since Ottawa has enjoyed smooth relations with U.S. President Donald Trump's administration over the past 18 months.
 Last week, the two nations agreed to close the border to non-essential travel to ease the outbreak's strain on health systems.

+The Wall Street Journal reported on Thursday evening that Washington had dropped consideration of the plan, citing an unnamed U.S. official.
+Reuters could not immediately confirm the report.
+Canadian Deputy Prime Minister Chrystia Freeland had made clear the Liberal government had no time for a plan to send hundreds of troops to the border to boost security.

-Tim Currier, the mayor of Massena, New York, a town of 13,000 people located 15 km (9 miles) from the border, said the deployment could spark panic if it were not communicated properly.
+Tim Currier, the mayor of Massena, New York, a town of 13,000 people 9 miles (15 km) from the border, said a deployment could spark panic if it were not communicated properly.
 "I'm concerned about how citizens look at that," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)